Enjoy Short Video Clips on Mountaineering and Trekking in Nepal

 July 2005.
 Photo by: Shiva Devkota (2005)

-Mushrooms poisoning is becoming serious problem in Nepal.
+Mushrooms poisoning is a serious problem in Nepal.
 Annually around 50 people are losing their life and hundreds of collectors are being poisoned.
 Undocumented poisoning cases are even higher.

-This article which I had published in SADHANA HEALTH magazine (3 years ago) on mushrooms poisoning, common methods of identifying poisonous mushrooms and some preventive and curative measures is somehow informative to prevent poisoning in present days context as well.
-Intentionally, this article is prepared in Nepali, so that every common people could read and benefit from the information.
+This article which was published in SADHANA HEALTH magazine (2009) on mushrooms poisoning, common methods of identifying poisonous mushrooms and some preventive and curative measures is somehow informative to prevent poisoning in present days context as well.

 A children collecting mushrooms (Lactarius thakalorum)